 SELECTED MEMBERSHIP TO SCIENTIFIC SOCIETIES AND COMMITTEES

 Christos Zerefos became known in the 70s for his studies on the long- and short-term variability of ozone.
 The solar activity effects in the lower stratosphere, e.g. his paper with Paul Crutzen (JGR, 1975) was one of the first studies to model the physics of solar activity-stratosphere relations.
-With Harry van Loon, they first observed the El Nino signals in the lower stratosphere (Mon.
+With Harry van Loon they first observed the El Nino signals in the lower stratosphere (Mon.
 Weather Rev., 1982) and in the columnar ozone (JGR, 1992).
 His early papers on long term trends in stratospheric temperatures and total ozone include one of his most important papers with Stolarski et al. (Science, 1992), which boosted the scientific basis for the Montreal Protocol, which led out to the phase out of halocarbons.
 This work has been updated in 2014 (Zerefos et al., ACP, 2014).

 In the 90s Zerefos has organized large EU-funded campaigns to study the processes of ozone-aerosol-radiation and photochemical interactions in the Mediterranean (PAUR Campaigns I, II and MEDCAPHOT Campaign with Ziomas) (Zerefos et al., JGR, 1997; Balis et al., JGR, 1997; Zanis et al., JGR, 1997; Hofzumahaus et al., JGR, 1997; Kourtidis et al., JGR, 1997; Kouvarakis et al., JGR, 1997).
-In the 2000s he participated in the MATCH Campaigns joining the European group led by Rex, Schultz and others who studied ozone loss rates inside and outside of the polar vortex (JGR, 2001; GRL, 2000, 2006).
-On another collaborative project with Stohl et al, he studied and reviewed mechanisms of stratosphere-troposphere exchange (JGR, 2003) and with Harris he revisited trends in stratospheric and free tropospheric ozone (JGR, 1997).
-Notable is his research concerning the variability of UV-B (GRL, 1997; GRL, 1998) and its natural fluctuations from volcanic signals in the ozone layer (JGR, 1994).
+In the 2000s he participated in the MATCH Campaigns joining the European group led by Rex, Schultz and others which studied ozone loss rates inside and outside of the polar vortex (JGR, 2001; GRL, 2000, 2006).
+On another collaborative project with Stohl et al., studied and reviewed mechanisms of stratosphere-troposphere exchange (JGR, 2003) and with Harris he revisited trends in stratospheric and free tropospheric ozone (JGR, 1997).
+Notable is his research in the variability of UV-B (GRL, 1997; GRL, 1998) and its natural fluctuations from volcanic signals in the ozone layer (JGR, 1994).
 He has experimentally discovered the effects in the stratosphere of the solar eclipses of 1999 (JGR, 2000) and 2006 (ACP, 2007, 2008) presenting evidence of atmospheric gravity waves following the supersonic transport of the moon’s shadow in the ozone layer.

-He has served as review Editor of Chapter 5 of the IPCC Aviation Report (1998) and as Reviewer of the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (2013).
+Has served as review Editor of Chapter 5 of the IPCC Aviation Report (1999) and as Reviewer of the IPCC Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (2013).
 The paper with Sausen “Aviation radiative forcing in 2000: An update on IPCC” (Met.
 Z., 2005) as well as his papers in JGR, 1997, 2005; ACP, 2003, 2012; Tellus B, 2009 in which the solar radiation ozone climate interaction and trends are studied, are included among his highly cited papers.